delharris1981/privacy-analytics-lite/README.md

 - **WordPress Cron**: Aggregation runs on WordPress cron, which requires site traffic
 - **Cache Compatibility**: May require REST API fallback for heavily cached sites
-- **No Real-Time Data**: Data is aggregated hourly, not in real-time

 ## Support